JNHolman/RSVP-Cloud-Platform/README.md

 CloudTrail + GuardDuty

 Why?
-Cloud security is a first-class requirement — not a “nice to have.”
+Cloud security is a first-class requirement: not a “nice to have.”

 5. Monitoring & Observability
 CloudWatch dashboards